UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/near.rst

 ***********

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_NearSensor`.
+   See the Python reference of this logic brick in :class:`SCA_NearSensor`.

 A *Near Sensor* detects objects that move to within a specific distance of themselves.
 It can filter objects with properties,